 In winter, a snow bus shuttle (navette blanche) runs to a range of ski resorts at weekends.
 Click here for details of the snow buses from Aix TGV.

 The main station entrance is on the west, "Cézanne" side.
-Most of the station's meagre facilities are located here including a newsagent, a bar serving snacks and drinks and a few tables for diners.
-Opposite is the ticket office and, next to that, an information desk.
+Most of the station's meagre facilities are located here including a newsagent, a photo booth, telephones, a bar serving snacks and drinks and a few tables for diners.
+Opposite is the ticket office and, next to that, an information desk which doubles as a lost property desk and help point for disabled travellers (but no left luggage facility).

 A small bonus is the free wi-fi access.
 There is also free wi-fi in the shuttle buses linking Aix bus station, Aix TGV station and Marseille Saint Charles train and bus station.

-There is no enclosed waiting room.
+Another disadvantage of the station is that it has no enclosed waiting room.
 Instead seats are scattered around the high-ceilinged inner concourse.

 Automatic glass doors seal this space off from the platforms, but the station's exposed location can make it a very chilly place to wait in when the Mistral is blowing.